 Anthony’s Red Maca Root Powder Review

-Also on offer: black maca and yellow maca
+Also offers black maca and yellow maca

 Anthony’s Red Maca Root Powder has a slightly sweet flavor, which makes it preferable for adding to drinks like smoothies or coffee.
 Just as many of the other options in our guide, this maca powder is USDA-certified organic, non-GMO and gluten-free.
-Plus this brand shares yummy recipes such as maca vanilla ice cream or no-bake Anthony’s superfood brownies, to give you innovative ways to make taking this supplement more fun.

 Anthony’s is an organic brand that creates natural flours, meals, and foods.
 It’s a brand that was created after its founders felt that there weren’t enough large-sized options for alternative flours and powders.
 Frustrated with finding only one-pound options for alternatives, they created their brand to fill that void.